edgio-docs/edgio-docs/guides/caching.md

 In order to ensure that users who are actively browsing your site do not experience issues during a deployment, developers can configure certain client-side assets to be permanently available, even after a new version of the site has been deployed.
-For example, browsers using on an old version of the site may continue to request JavaScript chunks for the old version of the site for some time after a new version is deployed.
-The XDN automatically makes client-side scripts permanently available if you use Next.js, Nuxt.js, Angular, or Sapper.
+For example, browsers using on an old version of the site may continue to request JavaScript chunks for the old version of the site for some time after a new version is deployed. {{ PRODUCT_NAME }} automatically makes client-side scripts permanently available if you use Next.js, Nuxt.js, Angular, or Sapper.

 If you are using another framework or would like to make sure a particular asset is permanently available, you can do so by setting the `permanent` option in `serveStatic`.
 For example: